claudioscheer/claudioscheer.github.io/posts/ai/deep-learning-materials.md

 # Deep learning materials

-Bellow there are some materials that can help you to understand deep learning.
+Below are some materials that can help you to start working with deep learning.

 ## Courses